 - Parents: Speak with Your Student About Academic Integrity, UNC Greensboro

-- Plagiarism and Anti-Plagiarism, includes possible countermeasures, Heyward Ehrlich, Rutgers University
+- Brilliant or Plagiarized?
+Colleges Use Sites to Expose Cheaters, includes possible countermeasures, Heyward Ehrlich, Rutgers University

 - Minimizing Academic Dishonesty, Center for Teaching and Learning, University of California, Berkeley

 - Preventing Academic Dishonesty in Writing: A Guide for Faculty, includes classroom strategies for faculty, Academic Achievement Center, Lawrence Technological University

 - Our Buggy Moral Code, TED Talk by Dan Ariely, Director of Center for Advanced Hindsight at MIT.

 - Classroom Ethics 101, Dan Ariely blog post.

 - Integrity at Western